AppShell

 interface Configuration {

-** object with breakpoints as keys and width as value */
+** object with breakpoints as keys and widths as values */

 width: AppShellSize | AppShellResponsiveSize;

-/** Breakpoint at which section should switch to mobile mode
+/** Breakpoint at which section switches to mobile mode.

 ** instead of `collapsed.desktop` */